hm-lang/core/proposals/README.md

 MyStore2 ;= store[MyNamespace id, value]()
 ```

-To constrain a generic type, use `~[type1: constraints1, type2: constraints2]` for
+To constrain a generic type, use `~[type1: constraints1, type2: constraints2]`
+for the multi-generics case, and similarly for the single generic case.
+The
-the multiple generics class, where `constraints1/2` can be another type like
-`nonNull` or `number`, or even a combination of classes like
+`constraints1/2` are simply another type like `nonNull` or `number`, or even a combination
-`union(container[id, value], number)`.
-You can also specify the constraints as
-namespaces like `~[Union(container[id: str, value: int], number) type1, NonNull type2]`,
-but this is only recommended in simple cases or for the single generic type case.
-For single generic classes, we don't have the benefit of the generic bracket `[]`,
-so we use e.g., `myClass~NonNull t := ...` to define `myClass` as taking a non-null
-generic type, or `otherClass~Union(t1, t2) genericType` to define `otherClass`
-as taking a generic type that needs to extend both `t1` and `t2` classes.
-You can also define the type with `lowerCamelCase` and then use it as a namespace
-in `UpperCamelCase`, whenever the type is more complicated:
+of classes like `union(container[id, value], number)`.
+It may be recommended for more
+complicated type constraints to define the constraints like this:
 `myComplicatedConstraintType := allOf(t1, oneOf(t2, t3))` and declaring the class as
-`newGeneric~MyComplicatedConstraintType t`, which might be a more readable way to do
+`newGeneric~[of: myComplicatedConstraintType]`, which might be a more readable way to do
-`newGeneric~AllOf(t1, oneOf(t2, t3)) t`, especially if `myComplicatedConstraintType`
-is a helpful name.
+if `myComplicatedConstraintType` is a helpful name.

 ### brackets for generics